-GARRY Rogers Motorsport has proven to have once again nailed their Sandown 500 retro round liveries.
+GARRY Rogers Motorsport has once again nailed their Sandown 500 retro round liveries.

 The 1978 Torana A9X colours that will be carried by Garth Tander and Chris Pither have triggered the story of how Garry Rogers came to make the Bathurst 1000 field that year.